-Your company would like to keep contacts informed about products and operations.
-If you want to be included on these communications list please add your details here.
+“Our company would like to keep contacts informed about products and operations.
+If you want to be included on this communications list please add your details here.”
 To ensure they’re removed from certain records on request, a robust unsubscribe system needs to be in place

-This may be impractical in many cases.
-The online option is so easy, plus you can replicate the online method with an A4 letterhead style form for field visits by sales people and other company representatives.
+This may be impractical in many cases but the online option is so easy, plus you can replicate the online method with an A4 letterhead style form for field visits by sales people and other company representatives.
 The data protection officer will need to check legal approval.

 Written by Laurence Dunn MCIM